 Pensionable pay in the 2009 Scheme (non-councillors)

 In some circumstances, such as calculating final salary for benefits accrued under earlier schemes, the 2009 Scheme definition of pensionable pay may apply.
-While broadly similar to the 2015 definition, there are three key differences:
+While broadly similar to the 2015 Scheme definition, there are three key differences:

 Non-contractual overtime was excluded in the 2009 Scheme.
 In the 2015 Scheme, non-contractual overtime for hours worked up to the hours of the standard full time working week are pensionable.
 Non-contractual overtime for hours worked beyond then are not pensionable.